DarwinAwardWinner/ido-completing-read-plus/README.md

 * [Gnus](http://www.gnus.org/): `(setq gnus-completing-read-function 'gnus-ido-completing-read)`
 * [ESS](https://ess.r-project.org/): `(setq ess-use-ido t)`

+## icomplete-mode ##

+For any case where ido cannot be used, there is another older mode called `icomplete-mode` that integrates with standard emacs completion and adds some ido-like behavior.
+It is built in to emacs, so no installation is necessary.
+Just load the file and enable the mode:

+    (require 'icomplete)
+    (icomplete-mode 1)

 # Frequently asked questions #

 ## How does ido-ubiquitous decide when to replace `completing-read`? <br/>  Why don't some commands use ido completion? ##